xiaolaba/AT3010-JDY-23/AT3010 software/README.md

 Apple store APP E_test, [https://apps.apple.com/tw/app/e-test/id1478623332](https://apps.apple.com/tw/app/e-test/id1478623332)

-BLUETOOTH connection failed, it is asking the manufacturer to advise resolution.
+BLUETOOTH connection failed, it is asking the manufacturer to advise resolution. this was no need, do not uses control panel to connect BLE !
 ![AT3010_connection_failed.jpg](AT3010_connection_failed.jpg)